 How chanting works at Wat Pa Tam Wua

 According to the monastery’s daily timetable, evening chanting begins at 18:00 and lasts around 45 minutes.
-It is then followed by meditation and a short Dharma talk by a monk.
+It is then followed by meditation and a short Dhamma talk by a monk.
 This means the chanting book is not a separate “extra” for people who like ritual.
 It is part of the actual daily structure of practice at the monastery.

 Seen in that context, the chanting book becomes easier to understand.
 It is there to support a living practice that includes voice, posture, attention, and listening.
 You are not simply reading words on a page.
 You are participating in a shared monastery rhythm.